-The NIT Northern Institute of Technology Management announces the "Hauke Trinks Award" in recognition of the memory and values of Prof. Hauke Trinks, the founding father of the NIT.
-With this award, the NIT wants to draw the attention of students at Hamburg universities to the life and work of Prof. Hauke Trinks.
+The NIT (Northern Institute of Technology) Management announced the "Hauke Trinks Award" in recognition of the memory and values of Prof. Hauke Trinks, the founding father of the NIT.
+With this award, the NIT seeks to draw the attention of students at universities in Northern Germany to the life and work of Prof. Hauke Trinks.

-The prize is intended to honor graduates of Bachelor's degree programs at Hamburg universities and colleges in science, technology, engineering and mathematic related studies (STEM) who have achieved outstanding results in their final thesis and have demonstrated a high degree of scientific curiosity as well as pursuing original and interdisciplinary approaches to gaining scientific knowledge.
+The prize is intended to honor graduates of Bachelor's degree programs at universities and colleges in Northern Germany (Hamburg, Schleswig-Holstein, Mecklenburg-Western Pomerania, Bremen, Lower Saxony) in science, technology, engineering, and mathematics (STEM) who have achieved outstanding results in their final thesis, have demonstrated a high degree of scientific curiosity, and have pursued original and interdisciplinary approaches to gaining scientific knowledge.

-Hauke Trinks (1943 - 2016) studied physics at the University of Bonn and was president of the Hamburg University of Technology (TUHH) between 1993 and 1998.
+Hauke Trinks (1943 - 2016) studied physics at the University of Bonn and later served as president of the Hamburg University of Technology (TUHH) between 1993 and 1998.
 In 1998 he founded the NIT on the campus of TUHH in close cooperation with the Körber Foundation.

-He was a passionate sailor with a pronounced affinity for adventure.
-Thus after his presidency he combined his love for basic research with spending the winter in the ice at Spitzbergen.
+He was a passionate sailor with a marked affinity for adventure.
+Thus, after his tenure as university president, he combined his love for basic research with spending the winter in the ice at Spitzbergen.
 Although he lived on the island of Utsira in Norway, he continued to remain in close contact with his German homeland.

 Hauke Trinks died at the age of 73 on Spitsbergen in Norway.

-Last year the NIT awarded the Hauke Trinks Award for the first time. we were overwhelmed by the great submissions we received from students and bachelor graduates of various Hamburg universities.
-In numerous videos and presentations they presented their innovative scientific work.
+In 2018 the NIT awarded the Hauke Trinks Award for the first time.
+We were overwhelmed by the great submissions we received from the students and graduates of various Hamburg universities.
+In numerous videos and presentations these students presented their innovative scientific work.